sultan-nassar/Client-React-Sultan/README.md

 For Small, Simple Datasets: Client-side filtering might be more appropriate, especially if you want a quick and responsive user experience without making multiple server requests.
 For Large, Complex, or Sensitive Datasets: Backend filtering is generally better, as it reduces data transfer, handles complex queries more efficiently, and keeps sensitive data secure.

-# FOR THAT REASONS I HAVE CHOSE THE CLIENT FILTER.